Security Clearance Hearing Attorney

 What is DOHA?

 DOHA is the Department of Defense Office of Hearings and Appeals.
 DOHA is the DoD office that employs and manages the appeals process for all DoD security clearances.
 DOHA employs the security clearance judges.
-DOHA also employs the Department Counsel, who make the present the case to deny or revoke a security clearance to the security clearance judge at the hearing.
+DOHA also employs the Department Counsel, who present the case to deny or revoke a security clearance to the security clearance judge at the hearing.

 What is DCSA and DISS?